Rumor has it: German shepherd scores at Westminster dog show | New Country 923

 A German shepherd called Rumor who just missed winning at the Westminster Kennel Club last year came back to score a big victory Monday night, beating out favored Preston the puli in the herding group.

 To the cheers of the crowd at Madison Square Garden, Rumor joined a miniature poodle, a Pekingese and a Norwegian elkhound in the best-of-seven final ring.
-She’ll be joined by three more group winners still to be picked Tuesday night, right before the champ is chosen.
+She’ll face three more group winners still to be picked Tuesday night, right before the champ is chosen.

-Rumor was the nation’s No. 1 show dog last year when she came to the Garden with over 100 overall titles.
+Rumor was the nation’s No. 1 show dog last year when she came to the Garden.
 But she fell short when a German shorthaired pointer named CJ won in a surprise, and it was thought that Rumor would retire.

-Asked about 5-year-old Rumor’s chances this time, handler Kent Boyles said, “I have no idea. … You never know.”
+Asked about the chances of 5-year-old Rumor adding to her 103 career championship ribbons, handler and co-owner Kent Boyles said, “I have no idea. … You never know.”

 Nearly 2,800 dogs across 202 breeds and varieties were entered.
 Plenty of them were early crowd favorites at the mostly filled Garden, if not winners.